kadamandersson/kadamandersson.github.io/index.md

 - **Benjamin Elm Jonsson** and **Bekir Fazlija** are working on deep learning solvers for stochastic differential games.
 Supervised by Per Ljung at Saab and Kristoffer Andersson at the university of Verona.

 - **Gustav Birath Blom** and **Isak Nilsson** are working on neural SDE for Bayesian filtering and smoothing.
-Supervised by Karl Hammar at Saab/Chalmers, Jimmy Aronsson and Benjamin Svedung Wettervik at Saab.
+Supervised by Karl Hammar at Saab/Chalmers, Jimmy Aronsson, and Benjamin Svedung Wettervik at Saab and Moritz Schauer at Chalmers.

 - **David Ahnlund** and **Axel Nilsson** are working on diffusion models for Bayesian filtering and smoothing.
-Supervised by Karl Hammar at Saab/Chalmers, Jimmy Aronsson and Benjamin Svedung Wettervik at Saab.
+Supervised by Karl Hammar at Saab/Chalmers, Jimmy Aronsson, and Benjamin Svedung Wettervik at Saab and Moritz Schauer at Chalmers.

 - **Melker Bild** is working on a Bayesian filtering using a backward SDE approach.
 Supervised by Kasper Bågmark at Chalmers.